 Click on any service to view more information.
 Also, please visit our Helpful Resources below.

 Treatment of injuries resulting from athletics or other physical activity depend on the severity of the injury.
-Non-life- or limb-threatening injuries can receive initial treatment in urgent care and follow-up with the sports medicine physician.
+Non-life- or limb-threatening injuries can receive initial treatment in urgent care, and it’s recommended the follow-up be with the sports medicine physician.
 In some cases, the physician can reset and splint fractures or treat soft tissue injuries right in the office.
+Services also include platelet-rich plasma (PRP) injections to treat muscle, tendon and joint injuries.

 Physical education provides the patient with the knowledge and skills to maintain the physical body through exercise.
 The physician works with the patient to identify the activities within the patient’s interest to reach and maintain appropriate fitness goals.

-Musculoskeletal ultrasound is a non-invasive imaging technology used to help diagnose soft tissue conditions, such as sprains and muscle or ligament tears.
+Musculoskeletal ultrasound is a non-invasive imaging technology used to help diagnose and perform interventional procedures for soft tissue conditions, such as sprains and muscle or ligament tears.

 The physician can provide a sports physical, assessing the patient’s overall health and readiness to participate in school sports.